If you could grow your business with less stress and pressure… what would be easy?

 SECTION 2: CREATING A REFERRAL EXPERIENCE

-If you are going to generate referrals without asking for them you are going to have to create a referral experience for your referral sources.
-Your referral sources are the people who send you referrals or those you want to send you referrals.
+If you are going to generate referrals without asking, or manipulation, you are going to have to create a referral experience for your referral sources.
+As a reminder, your referral sources are the people who send you referrals or those you want to send you referrals.
 They are typically clients or centers of influence (COIs).
 COIs are a subset of your network who know what you do, don’t do what you do (no competitive overlap), and come in contact with your ideal client.

 I’m going to go out on a limb and guess what you do now to maintain a referral-generating relationship with your referral sources or potential referral sources isn’t experience worthy.
-Meaning, just dropping in or calling to say “hi” every few weeks isn’t going to cut it.
+Meaning, that automated email you send out or just dropping in or calling to say “hi” every few weeks isn’t going to cut it.

-Neither is your automated eNewsletter or those generic cards you send that you didn’t even sign.
+Nor are those generic cards you mail that you didn’t even sign.